-Laser beam cladding is a versatile method for the deposition of functional surface layers, the generation of prototypes and the repair welding of components.
+Laser beam cladding is a versatile method for the deposition of functional surface layers, the generation of prototypes, and the repair welding of components.
 It is a thermal process characterized by a highly localized energy input.
-The powder-fed laser beam cladding process uses CO2- and, more recently, Nd:YAG- and direct diode lasers at a typical processing speed within 0.3 and 1.5 m/min.
-The present work investigates the extension of process parameters towards significantly higher speed and thermal efficiency.
-In this study, a focused Nd:YAG laser beam was used, which produces a small melt pool.
-Furthermore high processing speed leads to interaction times in the range of milliseconds.
-With minimal overall heat input, functional layers with a thickness of tenths of millimeters are obtained and the surface area processed per time unit is increased.
+Powder-fed laser cladding is typically done with a CO2, Nd:YAG, or diode laser scanned at a speed of 0.3 to 1.5 m/min.
+The present work investigates the extent to which deposition speed and thermal efficiency can be increased.
+Using a Nd:YAG laser and high scan rates, functional layers a few tenths of a mm thick are obtained and larger surface areas are processed per unit of time.
 Paper text in German.